Lichtenstein's hartebeest: Behavior

 Lichtenstein's Hartebeest are very territorial mammals and there is no overlap in territories between bulls.
 The rutting period (breeding season) runs typically from mid October to January, although slight variations exist between different locations (Dowsett 1966).
 Bachelor bulls will often challenge alpha bulls until the point of complete exhaustion to take over the related female LHs.
-There are numerous stereotyped behaviour patterns in the repertoire of the genus Alcephalus that are directly associated with territorial defence (von Richter 1972).
-Amongst these, pawing and homing the earth are the most conspicuous.
-In Zimbabwe the most conspicuous body movements were the 'head-to-flank', in which the head is rubbed against the shoulder, and a 'head-flagging' movement in which the hartebeest shook its head up and down vigorously when alarmed.
+There are many stereotyped behaviour patterns in the repertoire of the genus Alcephalus that are directly associated with territorial defence (von Richter 1972).
+Amongst these, pawing and horning the earth are the most conspicuous.
+In Zimbabwe, the most conspicuous body movements were the "head-to-flank", in which the head is rubbed against the shoulder, and a "head-flagging" movement in which the hartebeest shook its head up and down vigorously when alarmed.
 Hartebeests mark their territory by forming dung piles in their respective territories.